ArcticEcho/DRG-Mods/Gameplay/Gamemodes/Hazard Levels/README.md

 --Only the host needs the mod to spawn enemies and affect difficulty elements.
 If clients don't have the mod they will not receive additional rewards, show 'Haz6' on their steam/discord status message, they will spend 80 nitra to drop resupplies, and their Doretta UI will be messed up.
 --Beating this is possible, and using other buffs is cheating, but I would recommend staying inside the drop pod at the start of refinery missions.
 --Works well with expanded enemy cap mods.
  --For changes from V2.0 see Haz6

+**Update v3.1 Changelog:**
+02/16/2021 corrected for the hotfix

 ## Starship Troopers - v33.2.1
 **Authors:** NaturalBornCamper